 Reset values of TEST34 is zero (from SIO Reset).

 This register are used for testing purposes.
-It must not be read or written after SIO Reset.
+It must not be read or written after SIO Reset except prior to the SETR/CLRR sequence when it is written with the value 004016.